ETrakLogistics/api-docs-source/source/index.html.md

-webhook | URL we should post updates to | Optional export_type | permanent or temporary | Optional reason_for_export | sale, gift, intercompany transfer, sample, repair, return, personal items, other | Required if crossing customs union, else optional pieces | Pieces in your consignment | Mandatory address_delivery | Where you want your parcel delivered to | Mandatory address_collection | Where your parcel should be collected from (if appropriate) | Mandatory address_return | Where you parcel should be returned to if there's a problem | Optional
+webhook | URL we should post updates to | Optional export_type | permanent or temporary | Optional reason_for_export | sale, gift, intercompany transfer, sample, repair, return, personal items, other | Required if crossing customs union, else optional pieces | Pieces in your consignment.
+Whilst the data format allows for multi-piece consignments, eTrak currently only supports single pieces | Mandatory address_delivery | Where you want your parcel delivered to | Mandatory address_collection | Where your parcel should be collected from (if appropriate) | Mandatory address_return | Where you parcel should be returned to if there's a problem | Optional